 The strategy for a successful product launch will depend on your end-user.
 You are never going to be the only business offering solutions to your target audience.
 However, a deep understanding of your ideal customer will help you deliver the best answer to his problem.

 At Moqod, we want you to bring the most efficient solution to your user.
 We work with user stories — the best tool for customizing the product for the customer.
-Without an end-user, you will be stuck at the product validation phase and end up launching a solution for everybody and nobody at the same time.
+Without an end-user, sales teams, you will be stuck at the product validation phase and end up launching a solution for everybody and nobody at the same time.
 One of the crucial points on the launch plan checklist is product validation, where the target audience will define the potential of your solution.

 2. Validate your product idea